vibhanshu72/risa3d-mcp-server/README.md

 90
 ```

-These are not necessarily the visible Basic Load Case numbers shown in RISA.
+These are internal RISA load identifiers and should not be assumed to match the visible Basic Load Case numbering shown in the RISA interface.

 This project resolves loads using the confirmed RISA pattern: